wcjohnson11/Ed-week/README.md

-E-mail marketing initiative for the 2014 Teaching and Learning Conference, organized by the National Board for Professional Teaching Standards
+E-mail marketing initiative I designed and created for the 2014 Teaching and Learning Conference, organized by the National Board for Professional Teaching Standards